La’o Hamutuk

 MoU and negotiations with Portugal

 On 21 September 2009, the Ministers of Finance of Portugal and Timor-Leste signed a Memorandum of Understanding for a "Soft Line of Credit" which is the basis for Timor-Leste to borrow up to €500 million Euros (US$ 750 million), in installments of €100 million.
-Details of the loan will be worked out in a "Framework Agreement" to be signed in January 2010.
+Details of the loan will be worked out in a "Framework Agreement."
+Although this Agreement was to be signed in January 2010, it has been indefinitely delayed due to Portugal's economic and political problems.

 Although the MOU has not been made public, some information was posted on a Portuguese website encouraging Portuguese companies to apply for contracts.
 In addition, we have learned that loans from Portugal will be used for yet-to-be-defined infrastructure projects and are likely to be tied, with 40% of the loan paying for companies and goods from Portugal, 40% from Timor-Leste, and the remainder unrestricted.